rjspencer/docs/theming.md

 class
 :	the class to give the `<a>` tag

-### ShareLink
-Add a link to open the built in StageBloc sharing modal (requires that the user be logged in)

-linkText
-:	the text to put inside of the link

-	default to `"Share"`

-shareText
-:	the text to default to in the sharing modal

-	defaults to empty

-class
-:	the class to give the `<a>` tag

 ### PhotoAddToCartLink
 Creates a link that, when clicked, will add the photo to the user's cart on StageBloc